 When we think about the classic image of a gutter bum drunk or a homeless drug addict, the last thing that crosses our minds is the elderly.
 But the simple fact remains that drug addiction and alcoholism affects every class, race, ethnicity – and even age – equally.

-While it certainly is uncommon to see cases where elderly people are seeking out illicit drugs on the street, drug addiction and alcoholism most certainly affects the elderly.
 And thus, treatment for alcoholism and drug addiction for the elderly is more common than you might think.

 What are the most commonly abused substances in the elderly?